Wendy-Sedinam/tutorlink/README.md

-# Firebase Studio
+# Firebase Studio - TutorLink

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter in Firebase Studio, configured as TutorLink.

 To get started, take a look at src/app/page.tsx.